-Light has also been taken here as specific medium like radio to transmit data and it something developed in line of WiFi, known as LiFi.
+Light has also been taken here as a specific medium like radio to transmit data and it something developed in line of Wi-Fi, known as LiFi.

 The term LiFi was coined by Professor Harald Haas, at a Ted Global Talk back in 2011 where he demonstrated LiFi for the first time.
 LiFi is a technology, which provides high speed bi-directional network and mobile communication of data using light.
 LiFi comprises of multiple light bulbs that form a wireless network, offering a substantially similar